 EXAMPLEWhether discussing the theory of the origins of the universe to whether there's any truth to the phrase "love at first sight," concept speeches break down complex ideas into manageable chunks of understanding for your audience.

 A narrowly focused speech topic can really hone in on an object, process, event, or concept, thus making it easier for the audience to understand that topic.
 A broadly chosen topic usually entails lots of different kinds of information, which might complicate the informative quality of a speech and confuse the audience members.
 A narrowed focus also makes researching more manageable for the speech writer and increases his or her ability to understand that topic thoroughly before presenting it to others.

 This structure will provide a trajectory that guides your audience as you elaborate the key points of information.
 Having a structure gives you, as the speaker, an opportunity to introduce the key points in the introduction and revisit them in the conclusion, increasing the likelihood that the audience will walk away with the key knowledge about your topic.

 Source: Source: Boundless.
-"Informative Speeches.”
-Public Speaking.
-Boundless, 18 Jun.
-2016.
-Retrieved 26 Oct.
-2016 from https://www.boundless.com/users/483275/textbooks/public-speaking-0f5d9d6f-0c83-4aba-883c-58ac2df122eb/unit-1-342/prepare-speeches-on-a-variety-of-topics-with-a-range-of-purposes-567/informative-speeches-568-4202/
+"Informative Speeches."
+Boundless Communications Boundless, 27 Feb.
+2017.
+Retrieved 26 Jun.
+2017 from https://www.boundless.com/communications/textbooks/boundless-communications-textbook/introduction-to-public-speaking-1/types-of-public-speeches-22/informative-speeches-105-4202/